machadaCosta/machadaCosta.github.io/_posts/2015-12-26-post-with-retrofit-in-android.markdown

 author: Macha Da Costa
 category: android
 image: droid_request.png
+excerpt: This post is about using retorfit in an android project.
 ---

 This tutorial explain how to make a HTTP POST request wwith the library Retrofit in an Android project.
 JSON format with Retrofit version 2.0 is used.